What’s the Difference Between Helpdesk vs IT Support

 We might use the terms ‘service desks’ and ‘help desks’ interchangeably, but there are several key differences between the two.

 A help desk is technically a service meant for supporting a business’ IT teams with fixing or troubleshooting IT problems.
-A Toronto IT support company doesn’t typically focus on end-user IT issues, such as poorly functioning mobile devices or password requests (FreshService).
+An IT support company doesn’t typically focus on end-user IT issues, such as poorly functioning mobile devices or password requests (FreshService).

 Rather, help desks are concerned with IT incidents, e.g., server crashes, network downtime, application crashes/errors, etc. As a result, they work with IT teams.